-IN WITNESS WHEREO above written.
-F, this Assignment has been duly executed by each of the parties hereto as of the date and year firs
+IN WITNESS WHEREOF, this As and year first above written. signment has been duly executed by each of the parties hereto as of the date

 ASSIGNOR:

 []

 By: Name: Title:

+ASSIGNEE:

-ASSIGNEE: FMC TECHNOLOGIES, INC.
+FMC TECHNOLOGIES, INC.

-By: Name: Title:
+By: \\\\ Name: Title:

 CERTIFICATION OF CHIEF EXECUTIVE OFFICER PURSUANT TO RULE 13A-14(A) AND RULE 15D-14(A) OF THE SECURITIES EXCHANGE ACT OF 1934